 If particle #1 exerts force on particle #2, there must be another force that the particle #2 exerts on #1 as the reaction force.
-Both the forces are internal forces, and thus the net force in the SYSTEM of the two particles is still 0.
+Both the forces are internal forces, and the net force in the entire SYSTEM is still 0.

-Now what would the momenta of these particles look like?
+Now how would the momenta of these particles look like?

-Let's say that the particle #1 has momentum p_1 and #2 has p_2 at some point of time.
+Let say that the particle #1 has momentum p_1 and #2 has p_2 at some point of time.